UW-MLGEO/MLGEO2024_rudra/README.md

 Once the environment is set up, you can open and run the Jupyter notebook by finding it in the cloned repository.

+## Favorite Earth Science Topics

+Some of my favorite Earth science topics are geology, climate change, and environmental science.

 ## Licensing

 This repository uses MIT licensing because it is a simple, permissive license that allows users to copy, modify, redistribute, and sell the software without many restrictions.